-Apollo one of the most influential and revered of all the Olympian gods.
+Apollo was one of the most influential and revered of all the Olympian gods.
 Temples were built for him all over the ancient world, and he was worshiped by Greeks in major cities such as Athens and Sparta.
-Today, he lives on as the god of the the sun, light, and music.
-What else do we know about the ancient Greek god Apollo?
+Today, he lives on as the god of the sun, light, and music.

-He was the Greek god of the sun and light, music, art and poetry, crops and herds, prophecy and truth, and more.
+He was the Greek god of the sun and light, music, art, poetry, crops and herds, prophecy and truth, and more.
 He was a healer, the epitome of beauty and superiority, the son of Zeus (God of thunder) and Leto (his lover, not wife).

 He was able to make prophecies and purify people of their sins.
-Apollo has multiple epithets, as he was in control of various things, so many that he often confused not only people but other gods.
+Apollo has multiple epithets, as he was in control of various things, so many that he often confused not only people but other gods as well.

 Apollo and Music